blofland/code-quizer/README.md

 # Code Quiz
 *By Boedi Lofland*

 Ready for a challenge??
 Well you won't find it here!
-Enjoy this simple coding quize I developed to demonstrate a few things
+Enjoy this simple coding quize I developed for demonstration.

 ---
 This application was made with React, which feauters a few components to run a quiz on a given topic.
 I created a custom question object that allows any type of multiple choice question, that will be rendered in random order.
 Afterwhich a score will be presented.